pollardd/pi-Calculation/README.md

+Very Large Pi Calculations
+Version 1.1

-This program calculates Pi to a high number of decimal places using either the Gauss-Legendre or Chudnovsky algorithm (default: Gauss-Legendre), with optional real-time system monitoring.
+This program calculates Pi to an arbitrary number of decimal places using either the Gauss-Legendre or Chudnovsky algorithm (default: Gauss-Legendre), with optional real-time system monitoring.
 At the time of writing I calculated up to 1 billion decimal places with 15GB of installed RAM however I did not reach any limits.

 Features

-    Calculate Pi to millions + of decimal places Choose calculation method: Gauss-Legendre (implemented) or Chudnovsky (coming soon) Real-time CPU usage, memory usage, and CPU temperature monitoring Verification against known Pi reference file
+    Calculate Pi to billions + of decimal places Choose calculation method: Gauss-Legendre or Chudnovsky
+    Real-time CPU usage, memory usage, and CPU temperature monitoring Verification against known Pi reference file
     Multi-threaded system monitoring